RESEARCH

 Perceived masculinity is not a vote winner: A visual survey experiment

-Abstract: As politics has become more visual with increased use of photos and videos on social media and newsplatforms, there is an increasing need to understand the unexplored heterogeneity in candidate preferences via their visual representation.
-In this study, I explore whether voter preferences for candidates’ gender and race in the United States are influenced by candidates’ perceived facial masculinity as a gendered visual cue.
-Adopting a novel visual experiment, I generated photorealistic virtual candidates using a tool that allows comprehensive facial feature customisation.
+Abstract: The rise of new technologies has opened up novel opportunities to study the visual aspects of political communication through images and videos on social media and news platforms.
+This shift highlights the need to investigate the heterogeneity in candidate preferences as conveyed through their visual representation.
+In this study, I explore whether candidates’ perceived facial masculinity influences voter preferences for candidates’ gender and race in the United States as a gendered visual cue.
+Adopting a novel visual experiment, I generated virtual candidates using a tool that allows comprehensive facial feature customisation.
 Against expectations, I find a general preference for less facial masculinity in political candidates, primarily shaped by the preferences of self-identified liberal voters.
 Women, particularly African American women candidates, are worse off when they are perceived to look more masculine than feminine.
 One mechanism that can explain the finding on women candidates is the lower degree of perceived attractiveness for more masculine-looking candidates.

 Identity Priming in Campaigning: Field Experimental Evidence from Women Candidates in Germany